dashbird/site/content/blog/serverless-a-paradigm-shift.md

 author_image: '/images/team/john.jpg'
 blog: ["alerts", "Lambda"]
 ---
+I've spent a lot of time with the development community over the years but every time I get to talk to people in the serverless community I'm constantly surprised by the passion and the general excitement over this technology.
+Below is one of the latest of said topics and I wanted to share it with you.

 For years we’ve been building apps the same way.
 We put together the infrastructure based on what we perceived as a requirement for that type of service and then we start building it using whatever framework we chose.
 Every couple of days we go back to change or tweak the server, make sure it scales, execute our logic faster, hardware upgrades and update the OS and apply security patches.